There are many different types of paint on the market.

 This type of paint creates a natural, subdued look that is most noted in Native American cultures who used clay paints to decorate their homes.

 Adobe, stucco, whitewash, and lime plaster should come to mind when thinking about how clay paints will look.

 Plus, there are brighter colors available when you want some variety.

 There are numerous advantages that clay paints offer for your home.

-The natural ingredients combined with the unique color texture make them a great choice for covering surfaces.
+The natural ingredients and unique color texture make them a great choice for covering surfaces.

 The drying time for clay paints is from six to twelve hours, which is considerably less compared to some other paints.